jiafulow/emtf-book/_sources/develop.md

 cd $CMSSW_BASE/src/L1TMuonSimulations/Analyzers/workspace/
 ```

-The location of the ntuples are stated in the script `emtf_ntuples.py`.
+The location of the ntuples are hardcoded in the script `emtf_ntuples.py`.
 Look at `SingleMuon` for particle gun ntuples, and `SingleNeutrinoPU200` for neutrino PU200 ntuples.
 You should modify them if necessary.

 Then, in the script `ristretto.py`, select `analysis = 'signal'` if you want to run on particle gun ntuples (default), and select `analysis = 'bkgnd'` if you want to run on neutrino PU200 ntuples.
-Then, run it:
+Then, run the script:

 ``` bash
 python ristretto.py